The Ketogenic Diet

 - Success with a particular diet can vary from person to person.
 Some of this is based on body chemistry, and no two people are the same.

 - Unless there are specific health conditions to consider (such as diabetes), diets should be seen more as guidelines rather than something strict.
 It’s not the end of the world if you want to have a cheat day (or two).
-Just remember what your goal is and to take that into consideration when making food choices.
+Just remember what your goal is and consider that when making food choices.

 - It’s best to consult a nutritionist or medical professional to find the diet that’s best for you.